tetis-nlp/food-insecurity-risk-mining/README.md

 Given this complexity in how media talk about events, we propose:
-* to identify words with high probability of be a direct or indirect cause of food insecurity (war, terrorism, inflation, natural disasters, etc.), and
+* to identify words with a high probability of being a direct or indirect cause of food insecurity (war, terrorism, inflation, natural disasters, etc.), and
 * to identify sentences with possible but not probable causes of food insecurity: ("harvest" -> Is something negative happening to the harvests?)

 ![image](https://github.com/tetis-nlp/food-insecurity-risk-mining/assets/73116221/b3bebd8f-6988-42fa-829d-03bcf866b57a)